 Contact Information by County

 Bluegill is the most abundant and widespread member of the sunfish family in Iowa.
-It is found in nearly all waters of the state but is far more abundant in lakes and ponds than is streams and rivers.
-This fish is not commonly found in the western Iowa streams but in occasionally found in most eastern Iowa interior rivers.
+It is found in nearly all waters of the state but is more abundant in lakes and ponds than in streams and rivers.
+This fish is not commonly found in western Iowa streams, but is occasionally found in most eastern Iowa interior rivers.
 It is very abundant in the backwaters and sloughs of the Mississippi River.

 Aquatic insects, small fish and crayfish.